 The things they come up with amaze me now.
 The games.
 The stories.
 The art.
 The forts.
 The things they can create with our Amazon boxes.
 Some parents think their kids are creative geniuses.
 Might weren’t.
 Well, they still aren’t.
 But I am legit impressed every once in a while now.

 So here was a strange dynamic shift.
-The less toys they had to pick from the less they fought over them.
+The fewer toys they had to pick from, the less they fought over them.
 They use to argue constantly over who had what toy.
 While playing with one thing, they would be angry someone else was walking near a toy they looked at 30 minutes ago.
 Somehow, by pure magic, that stopped.
 I have no explanation.
-But as a mom, somethings you just take a win and don’t question.
+But as a mom, some things you just take a win and don’t question.

 They are slightly more OK getting rid of toys.

-No judgement here if that is how you live, but it stresses me out.
-I love my kids SO much, but I want my home to look like grown ups live there too.
+No judgment here if that is how you live, but it stresses me out.
+I love my kids SO much, but I want my home to look like grown-ups live there too.
 I can’t relax in a tidal wave of toys.

 We fit more comfortably in our home.

 So we have 7 people and a dog named Cheesy Taco that lives here.
-Our lovely 1650 sf home was feeling a bit tight.
+Our lovely 1650 square foot home was feeling a bit tight.
 But after we purged our old sentimental items and set up the toy shelf, it all actually fits rather nicely.
 There is open space.
 Clear floors.
 And crazy enough, a bit of empty space in the closets.
 (It’s tiny, but it’s there!)
-I can finally breath.
+I can finally breathe.

 They actually don’t need that much.

 After a year, it’s more like 1 or 2 toys for 1 or 2 weeks.
 That seems to be the rhythm that we have fallen into.
 Between the 4 older kids, that means we have about 5-8 toys in rotation at a time.
 It’s our sweet spot for the time being.